Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/configure-genus-server--step-by-step.md

 2. Click **Add**.
 3. In the **Select Trusted Users** dialog, enter the sign in name for the administrator account created in the step above.
 Click **Check Names**, and then click **OK**.

-## Step 11 - Redirect to secure connection
+## Step 12 - Redirect to secure connection

 If you do not want to use secure HTTP communication and a Web Server Certificate (see one of the previous steps), you must turn redirection to a secure connection off.
 To turn redirection to a secure connection off, in the **Tools** menu click **Options**.
 Uncheck **Redirect to Secure Connection** and click OK.

-## Step 12 - Restart Genus Services
+## Step 13 - Restart Genus Services

 [A restart of Genus services](../../defining-an-app-model/general-settings/restart-genus-app-services.md "Restart Genus Services") is required to make your changes take effect.

-## Step 13 - Install license

-A license file is required in order to start the Genus Apps.
-See [Install License on Genus Services application server](../install-license-on-genus-server.md) for more information.

 ## Step 14 - Install Genus Desktop